Rugby fives: National singles and doubles champions

-The current national singles champion is Dan Tristao (December 2021) and national doubles champions are Ed Kay and Dan Tristao (April 2019).
+The current national singles champion is Dan Tristao (December 2024) and national doubles champions are Ed Kay and Dan Tristao (April 2025).

 History

-A Grade II listed Rugby Fives Court in Retford, Nottinghamshire, was built in memory of Captain William Eyre of the Lancashire Fusiliers who died at Gallipoli, and was a former pupil and teacher at the school.
+Rugby Fives Court in Retford, Nottinghamshire was built in memory of Captain William Eyre of the Lancashire Fusiliers who died at Gallipoli, and was a former pupil and teacher at the school.
 Only about 20 courts (including this one) are listed.
-The court was recently refurbished as part of the redevelopment of the site.
-It is classified as a War Memorial.
+The court was recently refurbished as part of the redevelopment of the site and is classified as a War Memorial.